Evelyn Preer

-Evelyn Preer (née Jarvis; July 26, 1896 – November 17, 1932), was a pioneering American stage and screen actress and jazz and blues singer of the 1910s through the early 1930s.
-Preer was known within the black community as "The First Lady of the Screen."
+Evelyn Preer (née Jarvis; July 26, 1896 – November 17, 1932), was an African American pioneering screen and stage actress, and jazz and blues singer in Hollywood during the late-1910s through the early 1930s.
+Preer was known within the Black community as "The First Lady of the Screen."

-She was the first black actress to earn celebrity and popularity.
-She appeared in ground-breaking films and stage productions, such as the first play by a black playwright to be produced on Broadway, and the first New York-style production with a black cast in California in 1928, in a revival of a play adapted from Somerset Maugham's Rain.
+She was the first Black actress to earn celebrity and popularity.
+She appeared in ground-breaking films and stage productions, such as the first play by a black playwright to be produced on Broadway, and the first New York–style production with a black cast in California in 1928, in a revival of a play adapted from Somerset Maugham's Rain.

 Early life

-Evelyn Jarvis was born in Vicksburg, Mississippi on July 26, 1896.
+Evelyn Jarvis was born in Vicksburg, Mississippi, on July 26, 1896.
 After her father, Frank, died prematurely, she moved with her mother, Blanche, and her three other siblings to Chicago, Illinois.
 She completed grammar school and high school in Chicago.
 Her early experiences in vaudeville and "street preaching" with her mother are what jump-started her acting career.